 - All downhill for upland waders outlines changes to breeding numbers and distributions of waders breeding in England’s uplands.

-Broader issues in wader/shorebird conservation
+Broader issues in wader/shorebird conservation and science

 - Prickly problems for waders explains how SNH are trying to deal with introduced Hedgehogs in the Outer Hebrides, where they are a major problem for breeding waders.